corda/corda-kubernetes-deployment/README.md

 ## IMPORTANT

-Kubernetes is a complex system and setting it up a successful deployment for the first time can be challenging as well.
+Kubernetes is a complex system and setting up a successful deployment for the first time can be challenging as well.

 Please make sure you step through the [SETUP CHECKLIST](#setup-checklist) section carefully the first time you deploy, to avoid problems down the road.